Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 they take this data, and build a json object and send it to their server (and the fields are scary, they have plaintext passwords and tokens, and can monitor when they change)

-**takeaway: change your password OUTSIDE of the app using emailed code**
+**takeaway: change your password OUTSIDE of the app using emailed code** (unsure if the browser is also safe, not sure what those `.bby` files it writes are)

 ![](/images/discord-skids/2022-08-12-23-40-33.png)